sean-dougherty/polyworld-comm/README.md

 ## Getting source/worldfile updates from Github

-To download updates posted to Github by another author, you should first open a terminal and then change directories to where you original downloaded the source.
+To download updates posted to Github by another author, you should first open a terminal and then change directories to where you originally downloaded the source.
 For example, if you originally downloaded to ~/polyworld-comm, then you would execute: